 While many residents of Slab City rely on government assistance or charity to some degree, the people of Slab City very commonly survive on bartering and trading to sustain their lifestyle in the community.
 As well, some residents sell souvenirs and artwork to visitors to make a small income.

 As for running water, electric, sewage, and any other amenities most of society considers a requirement for living, some people have all of the above and more, but many do not.
 Generators are often running.
 Solar is big.
 There are plenty of makeshift outhouses and shower houses, but we’ve also seen fully plumbed restrooms and kitchens.

 People do what they can to survive here, and that often means going without modern conveniences.
 But others have the skills to craft luxury items such as solar powered pizza ovens and even hot tubs.

 Slab City inherited its name from the remnants of the World War II Marine artillery training base, Camp Dunlap.
 The remnants of the camp are mainly concrete slabs that once served as the foundations for the Marine training camp from 1942 to 1946.
 Many residents now use said slabs to help define their property.

 Recently, we were contacted by Dave Roos, author at How Stuff Works.
 Writing a story about how Slab City works, he came across our post and wanted to know more.
 We were honored to be a part of his article on Slab City.
 Click here to read more.

 While this article didn’t include beer talk, we did talk beer while there.
-While chatting with new people about our story around several campfires, many thought it would be a good idea to open up a brewery there.
-While that would definitely be an interesting endeavor, it is not a place we see ourselves settling down for the long haul.
+Chatting with new people about our story around several campfires, many thought it would be a good idea to open up a brewery there.
+That would definitely be an interesting endeavor, but it’s not a place we see ourselves settling down for the long haul.